-My style and reserved nature, is a product of my native country of Belize.
+My style and reserved nature are a product of my native country of Belize.
 My mother is an excellent seamstress.
 Growing up in Belize City, what we couldn’t afford she made for me and my sister.
 My dad worked as a crew member of a ship, which imported and exported goods to and from the United States (US) and the United Kingdom (UK).
 Belize exported tropical fruits and we imported clothing, treats, and other important aspects to live a good life.
 My attendance of a girl’s Catholic school coupled with the teaching style of the UK (Oxford University dictionary and system), helped to mold me into a decent and respectable human being.
 At least my close friends say so… 🙂

 Looking back, we had a television in our home, but no stations to watch.
 The only form of entertainment of this kind were the BBC radio, video tapes of shows from the US and UK, and movies shown in the US; granted, it was six months after the original release date when we actually saw them.
 There was one radio station in our vicinity.
 It played a different genre of music every hour on the hour.
 This was quite interesting to say the least.
 One minute the disc jockey ended the hour with classical music, and within the next minute Charley Pride was blasting on the radio.
 Now that I look back, I am thankful for this experience, since at this juncture of my life, I can appreciate most music styles.
 Yes, even country music, with cowboy boots and all.